renevoorburg/imageserver/README.md

 Who needs yet another imageserver and its custom API when there is the IIIF Image API?

 The predecessor of this imageserver started serving images for [Vici.org](https://vici.org) in the year 2011, even before IIIF was born.
-Even now, there are various reasons to use this code and API in stead of an implementation of the IIIF Image API (as for example by [Cantaloupe](https://cantaloupe-project.github.io)).
+Even now, there are various reasons to use this code and API instead of an implementation of the IIIF Image API (as for example by [Cantaloupe](https://cantaloupe-project.github.io)).

 This imageserver